Elizabeth Hurley Stuns In Plunging Fiery Gown: ‘Nights In Red Satin’

 “The elegant smile,” read a third message, trailed by a string of top-arrow emoji.

-“Just like in Bedazzled,” a fourth Instagrammer remarked on Elizabeth’s fiery-red look, ending their post with three fire emoji.
+“Just like in Bedazzled,” a fourth Instagrammer remarked on Elizabeth’s fiery red look, ending their post with three fire emoji.